conda/conda/docs/source/intro.rst

         Also referred to as *PKGS_DIR*.
 This directory contains exploded packages, ready to be activated in Anaconda environments.
 Each package resides in a subdiretory corresponding to its canonical name.

     */envs*
-        A default location for additional Anaconda environments to be created.
+        The system location for additional Anaconda environments to be created.

     |   */bin*
     |   */include*